Ive (group): 2021–2022: Debut with Eleven, and Love Dive and After Like

-On May 14 and 15, Ive performed at Kpop Flex in Frankfurt, Germany held at the Deutsche Bank Park, marking the group's first ever overseas performance.
+On May 14 and 15, Ive performed at Kpop Flex in Frankfurt, Germany held at the Deutsche Bank Park, the group's first overseas performance.
 A month later, Ive performed at the Jamsil Stadium in Seoul as part of the line-up for 28th Dream Concert.

-On July 18, Starship Entertainment announced that Ive would make a comeback in August with their third single album, After Like.
+On July 18, Starship Entertainment announced that Ive would release their third single album, After Like, in August.
 It was released alongside the lead single of the same name on August 22.
 "After Like" samples "I Will Survive" by Gloria Gaynor.
-"After Like" charted at number one on the Circle Digital Chart, earning the group their second number-one song in South Korea and became the group's first song to achieve a Perfect all-kill, a music chart achievement where a song simultaneously charts number one on the real-time, daily, and weekly charts of South Korea's various music streaming platforms.
+"After Like" charted at number one on the Circle Digital Chart, earning the group their second number-one song in South Korea and became the group's first song to achieve a perfect all-kill (PAK), a music chart achievement where a song simultaneously charts number one on the real-time, daily, and weekly charts of South Korea's various music streaming platforms.
 "After Like" went on to win on music shows 14 times, becoming the song with the most music show wins that year.
 The album later sold over 1,700,000 album copies.

-On September 8, Ive announced that they would be releasing the Japanese version of "Eleven" on October 19.
-The music video was pre-released on September 19 and the single album Eleven (Japanese version) was released on October 19, consisting of "Eleven" and B-side "Queen of Hearts," Ive's first Japanese-language original song.
-The album sold 88,312 copies in its first week on Billboard Japan, and was certified gold by the Recording Industry Association of Japan.
+On October 19, Ive released the Japanese version of "Eleven", with the music video having been pre-released a month earlier.
+It was released with B-side "Queen of Hearts," their first Japanese-language original song.
+The single sold 88,312 copies in its first week on Billboard Japan, and was certified gold by the Recording Industry Association of Japan.
 On October 15, Ive performed during Day 2 of KCON Japan at the Ariake Arena in Tokyo, Japan.

-On November 16, Ive released the "After Like" Holiday Remix, for Spotify's annual "Spotify Holiday Single" project, becoming the first Korean group to participate.
+On November 16, Ive released the "After Like" Holiday Remix, for Spotify's annual "Spotify Holiday Single" project.
 In November 26, Ive won their first daesang (grand prize) award for Song of the Year at the 2022 Melon Music Awards.
 Later on, they won three more daesang on various award shows.
-On December 20, 2022, it was announced that Ive would appear on the cover of the January 2023 issue of Vogue Korea, becoming the fifth group to cover Vogue Korea, following BigBang, Exo, Blackpink, and BTS.
+On December 20, 2022, it was announced that Ive would appear on the cover of the January 2023 issue of Vogue Korea.

-2023: First studio album I've Ive, and first solo tour The Prom Queens
+2023: First studio album I've Ive and first solo tour The Prom Queens

 On January 16, 2023, Ive released their second Japanese single "Love Dive", a re-recording of their Korean single of the same name.
 From February 11 to 24, 2023, Ive embarked on the first leg of their first solo tour, The Prom Queens, which visited Seoul, Yokohama, and Kobe in six sold-out dates.